Innovative Finance for Technology Adoption in Western Kenya

 Details of the intervention

-To qualify for the loan, farmers were required to commit maize as loan collateral, and used laminated tags with OAF’s logo to mark collateralized bags of maize.
-A bag of maize was valued at KSH 1500 (US$17.44) for October loans and KSH 2000 (US$23.26) for January loans, and farmers could place up to seven bags as collateral for the largest loan.
+To qualify for the loan, farmers were required to commit maize as loan collateral, and used laminated tags with OAF’s logo to mark collateralized bags of maize stored in farmers’ homes.
+A bag of maize was valued at KSH 1,500 (US$18) for October loans and KSH 2,000 (US$24) for January loans, and farmers could place up to seven bags as collateral for the largest loan.
 Farmers paid a 10 percent interest rate on the loan, with full repayment after nine months.
 To test if offering the loans to more farmers would impact overall market prices by changing seasonal supply and demand patterns, researchers randomly offered loans to more farmers in some village clusters than others in both years.
 In nine clusters, 80 percent of farmers’ groups were offered loans.
 In eight, 40 percent were offered the loan.

-|Group||Loan Offer||Lock Box|
+|Group||Loan Offer||Lock Box||Tags|

 Results and policy lessons

-Burke, Marshall, Lauren Falcao Bergquist, and Edward Miguel.
+Marshall Burke, Lauren Falcao Bergquist, and Edward Miguel.
 2019.
 "Sell Low and Buy High: Arbitrage and Local Price Effects in Kenyan Markets."
 The Quarterly Journal of Economics, Volume 134 (2): 785–842.